-Policy 5.4B.3.
-Develop sidewalks and bicycle facilities in public areas.
-The County shall work with local municipalities, neighboring counties and the Florida Department of Environmental Protection to develop sidewalks and bicycle facilities in beach access areas, community, regional, and state parks, and other facilities, such as off-roadway travel corridors and drainage canal, railroad and utility rightsof-way.
+Policy 5.4B.43.
+Develop sidewalks and bicycle facilities non-motorized pathways in public areas.
+The County shall work with local municipalities, neighboring counties, and the Florida Department of Environmental Protection to develop sidewalks and bicycle facilities non-motorized pathways in beach access areas, community, regional, and state parks, and other facilities, such as off-roadway travel corridors and drainage-canal, railroad, and utility corridors.rights-of-way.

-Policy 5.4B.4.
-Provide sidewalks and bicycle facilities at County facilities.
-The County shall assure that all County facilities, which are accessible to the public (such as libraries, community centers, and administrative offices), address the needs of bicyclists and pedestrians.
+Policy 5.4B.54.
+Provide sidewalks and bicycle facilities non-motorized pathways at County facilities.
+The County shall assure that all County facilities, which are accessible to the public, {such as libraries, community centers, and administrative offices}, address the needs of bicyclists and pedestrians.
 Where sidewalks and bicycle facilities are needed, the County shall incorporate the current FDOT design standards.

-Goal 5.5.
-To ensure the coordination and continuation of an efficient and economical system of public transportation to benefit all County residents, in an effort to reduce the reliance on single-occupancy vehicles and fuels that emit high levels of carbon, thereby reducing greenhouse gases.
+Goal 5.5 To ensure the coordination and continuation of an efficient and economical system of public transportation transit to benefit all County residents, in an effort to reduce the reliance on single-occupancy vehicles and fuels that emit high levels of carbon, thereby reducing greenhouse gases.

 Objective 5.5A.
-To provide efficient public transportation services based on existing and proposed major trip generators and attractors; safe and convenient public transportation terminals; land uses; and accommodation of the special needs of the transportation disadvantaged.
+To provide an efficient public transportation services transit system with safe and convenient transit shelters and accommodations for the special needs of the transportation disadvantaged based on existing and proposed land uses, especially those that are major trip generators and attractors.; safe and convenient public transportation terminals; land uses; and accommodation of the special needs of the transportation disadvantaged.

 Policy 5.5A.1.
-Provide financial support for public transportation.
-The County shall provide local financial support towards the public transportation system, as required by federal or state grants, including the required match and operations deficit.
-The County shall encourage provision of public transportation services by qualified public and private agencies.
+Provide financial support for public transportation transit.
+The County shall provide local financial support towards the public transportation transit system, as required by federal or state grants, including the required match and operations deficit.
+The County shall encourage provision of public transportation transit services by qualified public and private agencies.

 Policy 5.5A.2.
 Fund the needs of the transportation disadvantaged.
-The County shall continue to maintain the current level of service provided through its funding contribution to meet the needs of the transportation disadvantaged.
+The County shall continue to maintain the current level of service provided through its funding contributions to meet the needs of the transportation disadvantaged.

 Policy 5.5A.3.
-Plan for a regional public transportation authority.
-The County shall assist the Martin MPO in long range planning and development of strategies for the creation of a regional public transportation authority.
+Plan for a regional public transportation transit authority.
+The County shall assist the Martin MPO in long range planning and development of strategies for the creation of a regional public transportation transit authority.

 Policy 5.5A.4.
-Provide transportation service to the elderly and disadvantaged.
-The County shall support the designated transportation coordinator's top priority of providing safe and convenient transportation to accommodate the special needs of the physically, socially and economically disadvantaged riders of all ages.
+Provide transportation transit service to the elderly and disadvantaged.
+The County shall support the designated transportation coordinator's top priority of providing prioritize a safe and convenient transportation transit system to accommodate the special needs of the physically, socially, and economically disadvantaged riders of all ages.

 Policy 5.5A.5.
 Support the paratransit system.
-The County shall continue to support a paratransit system (i.e., van pool) and shall educate the public concerning alternative transportation services.
+The County shall continue to support a paratransit system (i.e., van pool) and shall educate the public concerning this alternative transportation services.

 Policy 5.5A.6.
-Encourage additional funding to the transportation provider.
-The County shall investigate and encourage additional funding sources available to the transportation provider.
+Encourage additional funding to for the transportation provider disadvantaged and individuals with disabilities.
+The County shall investigate additional funding sources and encourage additional funding sources available to for the CTC and Marty Access transportation provider.

 Policy 5.5A.7.
-Encourage employers to promote public transportation.
-The County shall assist the FDOT to encourage and/or require major employers in the County to use innovative means of providing access to public transportation to their employees while recognizing the availability of public transportation alternatives and constrained roadways.
+Encourage employers to promote public transportation transit.
+The County shall assist the FDOT-Business Development Board of Martin County, the Martin County Economic Council, and the various Chambers of Commerce to encourage and/or require major employers in the County to use innovative means of providing their employees access to public transportation transit to their employees while recognizing the availability of public transportation alternatives and the limitations of constrained roadways.
 Examples of potential programs include flexible work hours and, sponsored car/van pool programs.